 2. See the buyer’s journey through the lens of the buyer, not a reflection in the mirror of our own selling process.

 Instead of “awareness,” “interest,” “selection,” “negotiation,” “close,” etc. step into the shoes of your client.
-CEB offers three simple, intuitive, and useable “timeframe” structure that Sales & Marketing can relate to:
+CEB offers three simple, intuitive, and useable “timeframe” structures that Sales & Marketing can relate to:

 - Early – the buyer’s goal is identifying, sizing, and prioritizing competing business challenges.
 Defining the problem correctly, assigning ownership for its resolution, and prioritizing vis a vis all the other organization’s problems.